1997–98 Toronto Raptors season

 The 1997–98 Toronto Raptors season was the third season for the Toronto Raptors in the National Basketball Association.

+Season summary

+Off-season

-The Raptors received the ninth overall pick in the 1997 NBA draft, and selected small forward, and high school basketball star Tracy McGrady, and acquired second-year forward John Wallace from the New York Knicks in a three-team trade during the off-season.
-In November, Isiah Thomas resigned as General Manager, and later took up a job as color analyst for the NBA on NBC.
+The Raptors received the ninth overall pick in the 1997 NBA draft, and selected small forward, and high school basketball star Tracy McGrady.
+During the off-season, the team acquired second-year forward John Wallace from the New York Knicks in a three-team trade.
+In November, Isiah Thomas resigned as the Raptors' General Manager, and would soon take up a job as a color analyst for the NBA on NBC.

+Regular season

-After a 1–2 start to the regular season, the Raptors struggled posting a 17-game losing streak, leading to a dreadful 1–19 start to the season.
-The team later on improved in January with a 6–8 record, including a four-game winning streak, and held an 11–36 record at the All-Star break.
-At mid-season, the team traded Damon Stoudamire along with Walt Williams, and Carlos Rogers to the Portland Trail Blazers in exchange for Kenny Anderson, Gary Trent and rookie point guard Alvin Williams, as head coach Darrell Walker resigned after 49 games; however, Anderson refused to play for the Raptors, and was then dealt along with Popeye Jones, and Žan Tabak to the Boston Celtics in exchange for rookie point guard, and top draft pick Chauncey Billups and Dee Brown.
-The team also released Shawn Respert to free agency, where he later on signed as a free agent with the Dallas Mavericks.
+With the addition of McGrady and Wallace, the Raptors got off to a 1–2 start to the regular season, but then struggled posting a 17-game losing streak afterwards, leading to a dreadful 1–19 start to the season.
+The team improved in January with a 6–8 record, including a four-game winning streak, and later on held an 11–36 record at the All-Star break.
+At mid-season, the team traded Damon Stoudamire, Walt Williams, and Carlos Rogers to the Portland Trail Blazers in exchange for Kenny Anderson, Gary Trent and rookie point guard Alvin Williams, as head coach Darrell Walker resigned after 49 games; however, Anderson refused to play for the Raptors, and was then dealt along with Popeye Jones, and Žan Tabak to the Boston Celtics in exchange for rookie point guard, and first-round draft pick Chauncey Billups and Dee Brown.
+Before the trades, Stoudamire averaged 19.4 points, 8.1 assists and 1.6 steals per game in 49 games, while Walt Williams provided the team with 12.4 points and 1.4 steals per game in 28 games, and Jones contributed 8.6 points and 7.3 rebounds per game in 14 games.

-Under interim Butch Carter, the Raptors continued to struggle posting a 5–28 record for the remainder of the season, which included a 13-game losing streak between March and April, and losing 16 of their final 17 games.
+The team also released Shawn Respert to free agency, as he later on signed as a free agent with the Dallas Mavericks.
+Under interim coach Butch Carter, the Raptors continued to struggle posting a 5–28 record for the remainder of the season, which included a 13-game losing streak between March and April, and losing 16 of their final 17 games.
 The Raptors finished in last place in the Central Division with a franchise worst record of 16–66; this was also the first, and only season in which the Raptors finished with a worse record than their Canadian rival, the Vancouver Grizzlies, who finished with a 19–63 record.